Aggressive Product Liability Lawyers

 Case Summary: Takata, a major airbag manufacturer, produced airbags that would explode on impact, causing metal fragments to kill or injure vehicle occupants.
 The issue, traced back to faulty materials and poor-quality control, affected millions of cars from multiple brands.

-Lesson Learned: Companies are obligated to monitor the safety of their products continuously and address known defects immediately.
+Held: Companies are obligated to monitor the safety of their products continuously and address known defects immediately.
 The Takata case teaches us the dangers of cost-cutting on quality, showing how negligent manufacturing can affect millions of lives.

 Maryland Product Liability Lawyers